-Today, Facebook Recommendations aren’t visible to all Facebook users and businesses.
-The new feature will be rolled out gradually throughout the rest of 2018.
+Today, Facebook Recommendations are visible to all Facebook users and businesses and will soon fully replace Reviews altogether.
 Along with an updated UI, Recommendations combines some of the functionality of reviews into a more streamlined process including:

-Instead of asking users to rate your business on a five-point scale, Facebook will now ask your customers “Yes” or “No” if they recommend you.
-Customers will then see a list of suggested tags to explain their recommendation as well as the option to input text or photos.
+Instead of asking users to rate your business on a five-point scale, Facebook asks your customers “Yes” or “No” if they recommend you.
+Customers then see a list of suggested tags to explain their recommendation as well as the option to input text or photos.

-The new tools don’t just make it easier for your customers, an update to reporting will help you flag content that is fraudulent or spammy with a variety of auto-generated tags, making it easier to have inauthentic feedback removed from your Page.
+The new tools don’t just make it easier for your customers.
+Facebook’s updates to reporting help you flag content that is fraudulent or spammy with a variety of auto-generated tags, making it easier to have inauthentic feedback removed from your Page.

-In addition to higher quality recommendations, you’ll also start to see Facebook recommendations more frequently in your newsfeed.
+In addition to higher quality recommendations, you may notice Facebook Recommendations showing up more frequently on your newsfeed.
 That’s because Facebook is making them more discoverable across their entire platform.

 What does this mean for business owners?